-Kaitchkona Winema, aka: Toby Riddle (1848-1932) – A Modoc woman better known simply as Winema, she was born sometime around 1846.
-Starting life in southern Oregon, she was said to be cousins with famed war chief Kintpuash, although some sources say he was her brother.
+Better known simply as Winema, she was born sometime around 1846.
+Starting life in southern Oregon, she was said to be cousins with famed War Chief Kintpuash, although some sources say he was her brother.

-Winema (Toby), gained knowledge of the English language, and with her understanding of the white man’s world, she became a great interpreter and mediator.
-Meanwhile, in 1869, when the U.S. Government re-organized “Indian Policy”, removing military supervision on the reservations in favor of church leadership, Methodist minister Alfred Meacham became Superintendent of Indian Affairs in Oregon, and for several years worked with Toby and several tribal leaders in an effort to resolve the tribes problems on the reservation.
-When the Modoc left the Klamath Reservation in 1872 to return to Lost River, Frank and Toby Riddle served as interpreter to the various commissions that worked with them.
+Winemagained knowledge of the English language, and with her understanding of the white man’s world, she became a great interpreter and mediator.
+Meanwhile, in 1869, when the U.S. Government re-organized the “Indian Policy”, removing military supervision on the reservations in favor of church leadership, Methodist minister Alfred Meacham became Superintendent of Indian Affairs in Oregon, and for several years worked with Toby and several tribal leaders in an effort to resolve the tribe’s problems on the reservation.
+When the Modoc left the Klamath Reservation in 1872 to return to Lost River, Frank and Toby Riddle served as interpreters to the various commissions that worked with them.

 When the tour was over, Winema returned to Oregon where she lived quietly until her death on the reservation on May 30, 1932.
 She was buried in the Modoc Cemetery.
 The Winema National Forest is named for her.